 Within months of Stefanik's death, Cleveland's Slovak community undertook plans to have a statue sculpted in his honor.
-It was not an easy project, however, to complete.
-Slovak-American leaders in New York and in other U.S. cities argued that the statue should be placed instead in Washington, D.C.
-Some members of Cleveland City Council suggested that the statue should be located in a park in Garfield Heights.
-Cleveland's Slovak community, however, led by John Pankuch, a journalist and civic leader, was persistent and succeeded in erecting the statue in Wade Park--where, according to Pankuch, it would be visible to thousands of members of the general public who "would pass by [it] every hour."
+It was not an easy project to complete.
+Slovak-American leaders in New York and in other U.S. cities argued that the statue should be sited in a more important venue, Washington, D.C.
+Back in Cleveland, some members of City Council wanted the statue to be located in a park in Garfield Heights.
+Cleveland's Slovak community, however, led by ethnic journalist and civic leader, John Pankuch, was persistent and succeeded in 1924 in erecting the statue in Wade Park--where, according to Pankuch, it would be visible to thousands of members of the general public who "would pass by [it] every hour."